 No need to fear.
 Even the entry-level Courtyard and Deluxe rooms are the very largest in luxury Madrid hotels at 45–50 m2, or for a little more space still.
 The Premier Rooms are to be recommended.
 The suites really are worth that extra splurge with separate living and sleeping spaces.

 Well-appointed to make the most of the city views, the suites are spacious enough to be the perfect frame for the hotel’s art pieces.
 For those extra special occasions, the hotel boasts a range of Speciality Suites, I was lucky enough to take a peek at one, and the feeling of space and light was something else.

-You definitely have that reassurance that you are in a Four Seasons hotel in the rooms and suites alike.
+You have that reassurance that you are in a Four Seasons hotel in the rooms and suites.
 The bed and bathrooms are exactly as hoped, with the large, classic Four Seasons wardrobes and, of course, the marble bathroom.
-The style of the guest rooms continues that celebration of the building’s history, with paneled walls, the Spanish art displayed to perfection, and walnut floors all oozing glamour and class whilst remaining refreshing and un-fussy.
+The style of the guest rooms continues that celebration of the building’s history, with paneled walls, the Spanish art displayed to perfection, and walnut floors all oozing glamour and class while remaining refreshing and un-fussy.

 Service & Facilities